GnefDu/Black-Jack-Android/README.md

 1) Game.java
 2) MainActivity.java
+3) activity_main.xml

 Game.java contains is a class which contains everything required to play a game of black jack.
 All methods are included within the class.

-MainActivity.java creates a mobile interface that uses an instance of Game.java to play a game of blackjack.
+MainActivity.java and activity_main.xml creates a mobile interface that uses an instance of Game.java to play a game of blackjack.

-These two java files are located in app/src/main
+The two java files are located in app/src/main

+XML file is located in app/src/main/res/layout

 State diagram along with umple code are included as files in the top level of the github repository.